shri-talari/python-learning-repo/README.md

-# Functions and Exceptions – Modular Code & Error Handling

-This section introduces **functions for modular programming** and **exception handling** for robust code execution.
+# File Handling - Working with files to store data permanently

+This section introduces **File Handling** which is used to work with different files and perform various operations on them to store data on device storage permanently.
-It builds upon all previous concepts (Basics, Control Structures, Data Types & Collections).
+It builds upon all previous concepts (Basics, Control Structures, Data Types & Collections, Functions and Exception Handling).

 ---

 ## Concepts Covered

-- Functions: definition, parameters, return values
-- Scope (local vs global variables)
+- File Handling
-- Lambda functions
+- File Modes
-- Exception handling: `try`, `except`, `finally`
-- Raising custom exceptions
+- Open, Read, Write Files
+- Working with Binary Files
 ---

 ## Cumulative Learning